Guess how many frames were drawn to come up with this 25-second video?

 Make Rotoscoped animations with Animation Desk

 There are many software applications that have the capabilities to do rotoscoping.
 Adobe’s After Effect and Illustrator are among the popular tools in the field.
 The proliferation of mobile devices has generated another playground for animators, as their work is no longer being confined in an office setting.
-A lack of tools, however, hinders the mobile working idea from prospering.for iPhone.
-Animators largely benefit from quicker movement capture and produce outlines.
 With the limited screen size, making animations with iPhones is a tough job.
 Rotoscoping helps pin down the glimpse of your ideas for shorter and quicker animation creations.

 Update: Rotoscoping is now available in the new Animation Desk.
 (2017/11/09)

-If you like the mobile creating idea but would like to do it the old-fashioned way, our Animation Desk for iPad enables you to draw detailed outlines with more brushes, colors, and a complete frame management system on a much larger canvas that iPads offer.
-With our recent major update in Animation Desk for iPad, users enjoy cleaner interface, stylus integration, and images imported from the popular multimedia note-taking tool, NoteLedge.
+If you like the mobile creating idea but would like to do it the old-fashioned way, our new Animation Desk enables you to draw detailed outlines with more brushes, colors, and a complete frame management system on a much larger canvas that iPads offer.
+With our recent major update, users enjoy the cleaner interface, stylus integration, and images imported from the popular multimedia note-taking tool, NoteLedge.
 Yes, now animators have NoteLedge as a pre-animation tool to make blueprints to be used by Animation Desk.
 With the easy tools we provide, anyone can be an animator.

 The iAniMagic Animation Competition

 Maybe you are the next great animator, you just don’t know it yet.
 Why not give yourself a chance to unleash the artist in you?
-We are excited to announce our Third Annual iAnimagic Competition that welcomes all animators, amateurs or professionals, to demonstrate their creativity using Animation Desk for iPad.
-The event runs from July 29 to September 22 and now it’s the time to pick up your iPad and start drawing.
+We are excited to announce our Third Annual iAnimagic Competition that welcomes all animators, amateurs or professionals, to demonstrate their creativity using Animation Desk.

 Entering the iAnimagic competition is free and simple.
 The list of prizes is growing: MacBook Pro, Mac Mini, a $500 iTunes gift cards and many more up for grabs.
 The winner will even be invited to be on our judging team next year.